PeterCamilleri/ruby_sscanf/README.md

 and (?<! ) are not supported at this time.

 #### Examples
-Here are a few exmaples of the sscanf method in action.
+Here are a few examples of the sscanf method in action.

 ```ruby
 "12 34 -56".sscanf "%d %2d %4d"